 Players are more receptive to requests for autographs after they have completed their round, so don’t interrupt them before or during their round.
 A good place to catch them is at the practice area, as most players will return there after they play their round.

 You agree that you shall not seek autographs of players in order to sell such autographs, and you shall not pay another person to obtain an autograph for you.

 Concession stands are located throughout the tournament grounds.
-For lunch or dinner, visit the Fry’s or Coca-Cola Food Courts.
+For lunch or dinner, visit the Fan Zone.
 Souvenirs are located at the TPC Merchandise Tents, near the 1st tee and the main entrance.

-A list of who is playing in the 2016 Waste Management Phoenix Open will be available in early January and will continually update through tournament week.
+CLICK HERE to see the list of who is playing in the 2020 Waste Management Phoenix Open.
+The field will continually be updated through tournament week.

 Wednesday of Waste Management Phoenix Open week features the celebrity event.
 Wednesday, many celebrities and others take part in the annual Annexus Pro-Am, which begins at 8:30 am.

-Yes, the 2016 Waste Management Phoenix Open will be broadcast nationally on television on The Golf Channel (Thursday and Friday) and NBC (Saturday and Sunday).
+Yes, the 2021 Waste Management Phoenix Open will be broadcast nationally on television on GOLF (Thursday and Friday) and GOLF / CBS (Saturday and Sunday).
 In addition, the Waste Management Phoenix Open will also be broadcast on Sirius/XM Satellite Radio (Thursday — Sunday).

 Collapsible chairs, without chair bags are permitted.